 As researchers have learned more about the changes inside cells that cause cancer, they have developed newer drugs that target these changes.
-They are often referred to as targeted therapy.
+These are often referred to as targeted therapy drugs.
 These drugs work differently from standard chemotherapy (chemo) drugs.
-They sometimes work when chemo drugs don’t, and they often have different (and less severe) side effects.
+They sometimes work when chemo drugs don’t, and they often have different side effects.

 These drugs stop enzyme complexes (proteasomes) inside cells from breaking down proteins that normally help keep cell division under control.

-Although these drugs work in a slightly different way from most chemo drugs, they can still cause many of the same types of side effects, including low blood counts, nausea, and loss of appetite.
-They can also damage nerves, causing pain in the feet and legs.
+Although these drugs work slightly differently from most chemo drugs, they can still cause many of the same types of side effects, including low blood counts, nausea, and loss of appetite.
+They can also damage nerves, causing pain in the feet and legs (peripheral neuropathy).
 The nerve damage usually gets better after the drug is stopped, but it might not go away completely.

 These drugs block a cell protein known as mTOR, which normally helps cells grow and divide into new cells.

-Other drugs that block BTK or other kinases in lymphoma cells are also being studied for use against WM (see What’s New in Waldenstrom Macroglobulinemia Research and Treatment?).
+Other drugs that target different parts of lymphoma cells are also being studied for use against WM (see What’s New in Waldenstrom Macroglobulinemia Research?).